fullben/hermes/README.md

 ## Application Features

 The primary feature of the application is the capability to return the first ten (regular, parsable) results of the [Google web search](https://www.google.com/).
-This can be achieved by issuing an HTTP POST request to the `HOST:PORT/api/search` endpoint and providing some term as `query` parameter, as show below:
+This can be achieved by issuing an HTTP GET request to the `HOST:PORT/api/search` endpoint and providing some term as `query` parameter, as show below:

 ```
-POST HOST:PORT/api/search?query=apple
+GET HOST:PORT/api/search?query=apple
 ```

 Furthermore, the application features UI-based API documentation, which can be found at `HOST:PORT/swagger-ui/index.html`.
 This page can be used to inspect and try out the available API endpoints.